-- 1. Examinations (oral, written or otherwise) are taken in the manner described in the study guide. - The study guide contains a description of the moments at which and the numbers of times that examinations can be taken, along with their frequency, without prejudice to the provisions of these regulations concerning written and oral examinations. - 3.
+- 1. Examinations (oral, written or otherwise) are taken in the manner described in the study guide.
+If an examination is taken via online proctoring, this will take place in accordance with the TU Delft Online Proctored Examination Regulations. - 2.
+The study guide contains a description of the moments at which and the numbers of times that examinations can be taken, along with their frequency, without prejudice to the provisions of these regulations concerning written and oral examinations. - 3.
 A student may participate in an examination for a course no more than twice in one academic year. - 4.
 In special cases, the Board of Examiners may deviate from the provisions of this Article in favour of the student.